vuhson-16180/Predicting-Lung-Cancer-Incidence-from-CT-Imagery/README.md

 6. Jiang et al. "3D convolutional neural networks for lung nodule classification." *Journal of Healthcare Engineering*, 2019.
 7. Nibali et al. "Pulmonary nodule classification with deep convolutional neural networks." *International Workshop on Pulmonary Image Analysis*, Springer, 2017.
 8. NLST Research Team.
 "Reduced lung-cancer mortality with low-dose computed tomographic screening." *New England Journal of Medicine*, 365(5), 2011.

----

-## License

-This project was produced as a Bachelor Thesis at the University of Science and Technology of Hanoi (USTH).
-Please contact the author or supervisors before reusing any part of this work.